Duodecimal: Transdecimal symbols

-After the Pitman digits were added to Unicode, the DSA took a vote and then began publishing PDF content using the Pitman digits instead, but continues to use the letters X and E on its webpage.
+After the Pitman digits were added to Unicode, the DSA took a vote and then began publishing PDF content using the Pitman digits instead, but continued to use the letters X and E on its webpage.
+In January 2026, it changed its webpages to use the letters A and B, while using the Pitman digits in The Duodecimal Bulletin and their other publications.